Arts & Entertainment

 Cool sounds and hot classics - the Kingston Symphony Orchestra is one of the pillars of Kingston's cultural scene.
-The Kingston Symphony Association exists to produce and promote professional quality programmes of instrumental and choral music for the education, enjoyment and enrichment of audiences in the Greater Kingston area.
+The Kingston Symphony Association exists to produce and promote professional quality programs of instrumental and choral music for the education, enjoyment and enrichment of audiences in the Greater Kingston area.
 The Kingston Symphony Association is the umbrella organization for five performing ensembles including the Kingston Symphony Orchestra, the Kingston Choral Society, the Kingston Youth Orchestra, the Kingston Youth Strings, and the Kingston Community Strings.

 Agnes Etherington Art Centre

 Exciting in its variety and depth, the Agnes Etherington Art Centre's permanent collection is one of the most notable in Canada.
-Built over the past half-century through purchase and donation, it currently numbers some 14,000 objects, and is the broadest and most diverse among Canadian university art galleries.
+Built over the past half-century through purchase and donation, it currently numbers some 14,000 objects and is the broadest and most diverse among Canadian university art galleries.
 Canadian historical and contemporary art (including new media) are particularly well represented.
-Of unique interest is the Bader Collection of 17th-century Dutch painting, a corpus of some 100 works exploring Rembrandt and his school, that continues to grow through generous donations from Drs Alfred and Isabel Bader.
+Of unique interest is the Bader Collection of 17th-century Dutch painting, a corpus of some 100 works exploring Rembrandt and his school that continues to grow through generous donations from Drs Alfred and Isabel Bader.
 Similarly, the Justin and Elisabeth Lang Collection of West African Art is among the most significant of its kind in Canada.
 Graphic holdings are also exceptional, with concentrations in Renaissance and Baroque drawings, and European prints from the 16th to the 20th centuries.